Purity in compactly generated derivators and t-structures with Grothendieck hearts: Purity in a compactly generated derivator.

 \begin{proposition}[{\cite[Prop.~5.4]{SSV}}] Let $\Der$ be a strong and stable derivator.
 Then an object $C$ in $\Der(\base)$ is compact if and only if it is homotopically finitely presented. \end{proposition}

-\begin{remark} The preceding result can be summarised following observation: Let $\T \simeq\Der(\base)$ be the underlying category of a compactly generated derivator $\Der$.
+\begin{remark} The preceding result can be rephrased in the following way: Let $\T \simeq\Der(\base)$ be the underlying category of a compactly generated derivator $\Der$.
 Then, for any small directed category $I$ and any $X$ in $\Der(I)$, we have that

 Combining this with the construction described in Section \ref{Sec: Red Prod}, we have that any reduced product of representable functors in $\Mod{\Tc}$ is representable.
 That is, for any proper filter $\mathcal{F}$ on a set $S$ and any $X$ in $\Der(S) \simeq \T^S$, we have that \end{remark}